Subhrasini/RAGTest-AI/README.md

    - Synthesizes an explanation or a new test method (uses Gemini 2.0 Flash).
 3. All outputs are grounded in your existing classes and methods for accuracy.

----

 ## Project structure

 - AllSteps.py – Main orchestration script
 - test_code/ – Folder containing your existing test files (Java)
 - chroma_code_index/ – Chroma vector store directory (auto-generated)
-- .env – Environment file for API keys
+- .env – Environment file for Google API keys

----

 ## Getting started

 Prerequisites
 - Python 3.9+
-- A Google Cloud project with a Generative AI key
+- A Google Generative AI key from https://aistudio.google.com/api-keys

 1) Create a .env file in the repo root with at least: